a19836/phpframeworkdemo/INSTALL.md

 2. Run the container:
 ```
-docker run --name bloxtor-demo-server -p 8894:80 bloxtor_demo
+WEB_PORT=8894; docker run --name bloxtor-demo-local-server -e WEB_PORT=$WEB_PORT -p $WEB_PORT:80 bloxtor_demo
 ```

 	If already created, just start it:
 ```
-docker start bloxtor-demo-server
+docker start bloxtor-demo-local-server
 ```

-3. Then access the framework, by opening http://localhost:8894/__system/admin (or use your Docker host IP if not running locally).
+3. Then access the framework, by opening http://localhost:8895/__system/admin (or use your Docker host IP if not running locally).

 	To login into Bloxtor please use user/pass: admin/admin.